Povitrulya

-Povitrulya (Повітруля) is a national Ukrainian mythological positive female character.
+Povitrulya (Повітруля) is a national Ukrainian mythological positive character.

 Description

 They are associated with the element of wind (daughter of mountain winds); are light, able to move in the air without touching the ground, often depicted with wings and dressed in flowers from head to toe.
 Although mostly described as a red-haired beauty, she can change her appearance from young to old and vice versa.
 They love to help lovers in love affairs.
 They comes from the Carpathian region in Ukraine.
 It is believed that if someone dreams of a loved one for nine nights in a row, then on the tenth night, Povitrulya descends from the sky in her image.
 Shepherds, who refuse nothing to their aerial mistresses, never lose their sheep.

 Povitruli can be attributed to the demonological characters of the so-called "lower mythology" (as well as rusalki, mavki), which is characterized by stability and has remained almost unchanged until now, because it was less influenced by Christianity than "higher" (belief in the main gods).